aritram1/au-sf-managed/README.md

-# Salesforce DX Project: Next Steps
+# Salesforce DX Project: Admin Utilities

-Now that you’ve created a Salesforce DX project, what’s next?
-Here are some documentation resources to get you started.

-## How Do You Plan to Deploy Your Changes?

-Do you want to deploy a set of changes, or create a self-contained application?
-Choose a [development model](https://developer.salesforce.com/tools/vscode/en/user-guide/development-models).
+## Introduction

+Welcome to the Salesforce DX Admin Utilities project.
+This project aims to provide a suite of tools to help Salesforce administrators manage their environments more efficiently.
+Whether you need to schedule releases, manage downtimes, explore metadata, or perform mass metadata changes, this project has you covered.

+## Admin Utilities

+This project includes a set of admin utilities for Salesforce, such as:
+- Release schedules
+- Downtimes management
+- Metadata explorer
+- Mass metadata changes

 ## Configure Your Salesforce DX Project